Overview

 Funnels in Heap are user-based, which means users are only counted once.
 If an event-level group by is used, there is the potential that users could be a member of multiple groups.

-If a user does the first event multiple times before converting, they will be counted in the group that happened most recently prior to converting.
+If a user does the first event multiple times before converting, they’ll be counted in the group that happened most recently before converting.
 For example, say we have funnel looking at the conversion from any marketing pageview to signup and we’re grouping by the marketing page title.
-If a user viewed the homepage, then viewed the pricing page, and then signed up, they’d be counted in the pricing page group, as this group happened most recently prior to converting to the next step of the funnel.
+If a user viewed the homepage, then viewed the pricing page, and then signed up, they’d be counted in the pricing page group, as this group happened most recently before converting to the next step of the funnel.

-If it is possible for users to do the sequence of events in the funnel multiple times, users will be counted in the group that happened most recently prior to the first time they converted within the date range.
-If a user has not converted, they’ll be counted in the group that happened most recently.
+If it is possible for users to do the sequence of events in the funnel multiple times, users will be counted in the group that happened most recently before the first time they converted within the date range.
+If a user hasn’t converted, they’ll be counted in the group that happened most recently.

 Drill Down

-For any of the examples above, you can click on the bars to drill down to the users who have done that event, then click through to a prefiltered chart for that funnel query in the Paths or Users module.
+For any of the examples above, you can click on the bars to drill down to the users who have done that event, then click through to a prefiltered chart for that funnel in the Journeys or Users chart.
 This is helpful for analyzing what users did instead of converting via this step.

 Heap funnels become even more powerful when you use our Custom Identify API and group funnels by custom user-level properties tailored for your use case.